SilverShadowHeart/silver_vi/README.md

 11. [Acknowledgements](#acknowledgements) (Optional)

 ## Project Goal
-The primary objective of ComprehendVision is to translate complex visual information into accessible textual and auditory feedback.
+The primary objective of SIlver VI is to translate complex visual information into accessible textual and auditory feedback.
 It aims to empower visually impaired users by providing them with a dynamic understanding of their surroundings, including object identification, scene context, and text present in their environment.

 ## Core Philosophy
 This project is built upon the following principles: